 \section{Abstract}

-Large-scale text-to-image (T2I) diffusion models have demonstrated an outstanding performance in synthesizing diverse high-quality visuals from natural language text captions.
-Multiple layout-to-image models have been developed to control the generation process by utilizing a broad array of layouts such as segmentation maps, edges, and human keypoints.
-In this work, we present ObjectDiffusion, a model that takes inspirations from the top cutting-edge image generative frameworks to seamlessly condition T2I models with new bounding boxes capabilities.
-Specifically, we make substantial modifications to the network architecture introduced in ContorlNet to integrate it with the condition processing and injection techniques proposed in GLIGEN.
-ObjectDiffusion is initialized with pretraining parameters to leverage the generation knowledge obtained from training on large-scale datasets.
+Text-to-image (T2I) generative diffusion models have demonstrated outstanding performance in synthesizing diverse, high-quality visuals from text captions.
+Several layout-to-image models have been developed to control the generation process by utilizing a wide range of layouts, such as segmentation maps, edges, and human keypoints.
+In this work, we propose ObjectDiffusion, a model that conditions T2I diffusion models on semantic and spatial grounding information, enabling the precise rendering and placement of desired objects in specific locations defined by bounding boxes.
+To achieve this, we make substantial modifications to the network architecture introduced in ControlNet to integrate it with the grounding method proposed in GLIGEN.
 We fine-tune ObjectDiffusion on the COCO2017 training dataset and evaluate it on the COCO2017 validation dataset.
-Our model achieves an AP$_{50}$ of 46.6, an AR of 44.5, and a FID of 19.8 outperforming the current SOTA model trained on open-source datasets in all of the three metrics.
+Our model improves the precision and quality of controllable image generation, achieving an AP$_{\text{50}}$ of 46.6, an AR of 44.5, and an FID of 19.8, outperforming the current SOTA model trained on open-source datasets across all three metrics.
 ObjectDiffusion demonstrates a distinctive capability in synthesizing diverse, high-quality, high-fidelity images that seamlessly conform to the semantic and spatial control layout.
-Evaluated in qualitative and quantitative tests, ObjectDiffusion exhibits remarkable grounding abilities on closed-set and open-set settings across a wide variety of contexts.
-The qualitative assessment verifies the ability of ObjectDiffusion to generate multiple objects of different sizes and locations.
+Evaluated in qualitative and quantitative tests, ObjectDiffusion exhibits remarkable grounding capabilities in closed-set and open-set vocabulary settings across a wide variety of contexts.
+The qualitative assessment verifies the ability of ObjectDiffusion to generate multiple detailed objects in varying sizes, forms, and locations.